jonathan-r-jones/Quickla-for-Multi-Edit/ReadMe.md

 # Quickla

-Quickla is a productivity in the form of a collection of macros written in Multi-Edit's CMAC C-style macro programming language.
+Quickla is a productivity tool in the form of a collection of macros written in Multi-Edit's CMAC C-style macro programming language.
 Multi-Edit is a commercial text editor for Microsoft Windows.
 The main features of the suite are:

 1. quick access to links, folders, files and applications,